An Introduction To Tomcat Cluster Configuration

 One way to think about the structure of the cluster is as a sandwich - the load balancer is in front, distributing requests, the Tomcat servers are in the middle, serving requests, and the session replicator is in back, preserving the state data, in case anything goes wrong.

 Setting up Clustering in Apache Tomcat

 Let's get an example Tomcat cluster up and running.
-As Tomcat supports a few different options for load balancing and session persistance, we'll deal with these parts in separate sections, so we can dig a little deeper into the pros and cons of different set-ups.
+As Tomcat supports a few different options for load balancing and session persistence, we'll deal with these parts in separate sections, so we can dig a little deeper into the pros and cons of different set-ups.

 Then, we'll put it all together, and walk you through setting up a simple Tomcat cluster with load balancing and session persistence from start to finish.

 You can approach the problem of load balancing in a variety of ways, and Tomcat supports most of them with a little wrangling.
 The two most common ways to balance load across a group of servers are to use a dedicated load balancing appliance, or a software/server solution.